oliviabharvey/hackathon/readme_userguide.md

  3: Exp3
 ```

+Please note that this sequences only works for already implemented experiments.
+To add new experiments, [read the development environment readme](https://github.com/oliviabharvey/hackathon/blob/master/readme_development_environment.md#2-experiments-setup).

-## How to reinstall or add a puppet
+## How to reinstall or setup a new master/puppet RPI

+To start a new
 An ISO image of both the puppet RPI and Master RaspberryPi can be found [here]().

 For both RPI types (puppet and master), the process is the same.